KurtABum/PatternAnalysis-2025/recognition/README.md

 **What it did well:**
 - Correctly simplified medical terms for lay understanding:
-  - "Bilateral peripheral opacities" → "both sides of the lungs show some cloudiness"
+  - "Bilateral peripheral opacities" to "both sides of the lungs show some cloudiness"
-  - "Reticular infiltrates suggestive of infectious pathology" → "areas...that suggest an infection, possibly COVID-19"
+  - "Reticular infiltrates suggestive of infectious pathology" to "areas...that suggest an infection, possibly COVID-19"
 - Maintained all key findings and context from the expert report.

 **What could be improved:**
-- The phrasing “under-inflated, and not well-informed” is inaccurate and confusing; it misrepresents the intended meaning of the original radiology comment about poor technique and underpenetration.
+- The phrasing “under-inflated, and not well-informed” is inaccurate and confusing as it misrepresents the intended meaning of the original radiology comment about poor technique and underpenetration.
 - Some sentences are slightly awkward and could be made smoother for readability.

 ## Example Analysis 3